 In a country where arranged marriages are the norm, potential partners are vetted on the basis of complexion, caste, religion, superstition and an array of other factors.
 Stray from these norms and people are killed over their choice of marriage or partners.
 The end result is for ‘Honor’.
-For the sake of honor, a family would kill their own child, have them abducted and/or raped, force them to commit suicide, etc. Yes, those superstitious honor killings where one should rather be dead than live the life they want to live.
-Do read more about weird superstition in India.
+For the sake of honor, a family would kill their own child, have them abducted and/or raped, force them to commit suicide, etc. Yes, those famous honor killings where one should rather be dead than live the life they want to live.

 Honor Killings In Numbers

 Several cases aren’t reported (90-95%) in the name of conserving Indian tradition and culture.
 In 2015, 251 honor killing cases were registered in India.
 The States with the highest number of honor killings in India are Uttar Pradesh (over 30%), Bihar, Haryana, Punjab, Rajasthan, Jharkhand, Madhya Pradesh and Himachal Pradesh.
 There are other countries where women are less protected when it comes to honor killings, such as Pakistan, Iran, Iraq, Turkey, etc. Although these are countries where women’s rights are almost zilch.

 There is a gap that needs to be bridged with respect to education and stronger laws as the cases below bear testament to that.

 - In Uttar Pradesh, November 2013, Ramesh Rajbhar (father) with the help of another man raped his daughter and murdered her.
 The girl had eloped with another boy and the father tracked her down and brought her to his friend’s house to convince her to leave the boy.
 Upon refusal, the father and friend took her to the forest, raped her and then strangled her with her own dupatta.